FAJOUIAnas/Moriono/README.md

 	+ Kubernetes doesn't know if a Docker image is modified or wether a newer version is uploaded to the repository
 	+ By default, Kubernetes won't pull the image if it already exists
 	+ By using tags (e.g. fjwix/image:tag) with the deployments each time you update the image you can modify and apply the new deployment yaml.
 From the tag Kubernetes will know that the image is a new one and pulls it.
-	+ When you first create a Deployment, StatefulSet, Pod, or other object that includes a Pod template, then by default the pull policy of all containers in that pod will be set to `IfNotPresent` if it is not explicitly specified.
+	+ When you first create a Deployment, StatefulSet, Pod, or other object that includes a Pod template, by default the pull policy of all containers in that pod will be set to `IfNotPresent` if it is not explicitly specified.
 This policy causes the kubelet to skip pulling an image if it already exists.
 	+ The `imagePullPolicy` for a container and the tag of the image affect when the kubelet attempts to pull (download) the specified image.
 Here's a list of the values you can set for imagePullPolicy and the effects these values have:
 		* **`IfNotPresent`:** the image is pulled only if it is not already present locally
 		* **`Always`:** every time the kubelet launches a container, the kubelet queries the container image registry to resolve the name to an image digest.
 If the kubelet has a container image with that exact digest cached locally, the kubelet uses its cached image; otherwise, the kubelet pulls the image with the resolved digest, and uses that image to launch the container.